vamb/aboutus/en-US/terms/fee.md

 **FOC** - Free Of Charge

-If you are interested in advertising with Marine Online or wish to enquire more information, please contact us [HERE](https://aboutus.emarineonline.com/docs/connect/contactus).<a href="https://aboutus.emarineonline.com/docs/connect/contactus" target="_blank">Hello, world!</a>
+If you are interested in advertising with Marine Online or wish to enquire more information, please contact us [HERE](https://aboutus.emarineonline.com/docs/connect/contactus).

 Transaction Fee information is for reference only and is valid until 31st Dec 2019. <i>*T&C Apply.</i>